- Developers

 Technological advancements always deliver shocks to economies as new businesses emerge and the old way of doing things crumbles.
 Jobs are lost and empires are shattered, its all part of an initially painful but eventually beneficial process.
 The difference now is the speed and scale of this process.

 Intelligent automation is already crashing towards our economy, and it‘s not slowing down.
 And if you think you‘re safe in America or for another few decades, think again.
-A new Oxford study found that nearly half of all US jobs are at risk of automation over the next 20 years.
+An Oxford study found that nearly half of all US jobs are at risk of automation over the next 20 years.
 It seems unlikely that our economy, markets, and skills are going to adapt quickly enough to accommodate such a tectonic shift.
 How are you going to cope if you lose your job at the same time as millions of people?
 How would you cope with firing 50% of your workforce in just a few years?

 Another effect of this is never before seen concentrations of power.
 Tech giants like Google, Amazon, and Facebook have such large monopolies on data and intelligence, it‘s almost impossible for anyone else to get in on the action.
 In an economy where inequality is already rampant, it paints a pretty grim picture for the future.